 Students who complete all the degree requirements while earning one of the two highest cumulative GPAs among their graduating class will be inducted into the Delta Omega Honorary Society in Public Health.
-Additional awards are presented at the annual Class Day Ceremony.
-Only students who complete all the degree requirements in consecutive semesters will be considered for graduation honors.
+Students who complete all the degree requirements while earning one of the five highest cumulative GPA's among their graduating class will graduate with honors.